Are you interested in helping out in the local community?

 We offer a range of volunteering opportunities and roles for people with the relevant skills and availability.
 For example, our Gateway Assessor role, where we train people to deliver our triage information service to our clients.
 Some Gatewayers who stay longer-term can then go on to train as Advisers.
 For the Gateway Assessor role, because of the certified training programme, we ask people for a commitment of at least 1-2 days per week with a minimum commitment of 9-12 months.

 - Information/Administration Assistant

 - Research and Campaigns Assistant

 - IT Support Volunteer

-If you are interested in joining us as a Volunteer, please note the dates of our next Open Days below.
-Please complete our Application Form and find more details to book your place.
+If you are interested in joining us as a Volunteer, please note the dates of our next Open Days below where you can drop in for more information.

 Thank you for your interest in Citizens Advice Westminster, and we very much look forward to hearing from you!